Drone regulations in France

 Respect the privacy of other people

-National peculiarities in France
+National specificities in France

 Each country can define certain aspects of its drone regulations.
 For France, the following requirements apply in addition to the European regulations.